-MOONFEST Moonbeans Parent-Child Workshops™ offer high-quality, guilt-free programming for parents and their young children over the course of a weekend.
+MOONFEST Moonbeans Parent-Child Workshops™ offer high-quality, guilt-free programming for parents and their young children.

-Participants will be divided into two groups, according to age, and will meet together at the first, pre-lunch, and final sessions of the day for theater games, relaxation exercises, group singing or vocalizations.
+Adults and children are divided into two groups, and will meet together at the first, pre-lunch, and final sessions of the day for theater games, relaxation exercises, group singing or vocalizations.